fluttercommunity/plus_plugins/packages/network_info_plus_web/README.md

 ## Note

-The functionality offered by `network_info_plus` is not available on Web.
+The functionality offered by `network_info_plus` is not supported on Web.
 This plugin throws "unsupported" exceptions.

 ## Usage